isc-projects/kea/doc/guide/dhcp6-srv.rst

-The DNS servers option is always added to responses (the always-send is "sticky") but the value is the subnet one when the client is localized in the subnet.
+The DNS servers option is always added to responses (the always-send is "sticky"), but the value is the subnet one when the client is localized in the subnet.

 It is possible to override options on a per-subnet basis.
-If clients connected to most of your subnets are expected to get the same values of a given option, you should use global options; you can then override specific values for a small number of subnets.
-On the other hand, if you use different values in each subnet, it does not make sense to specify global option values; rather, you should set only subnet-specific ones.
+If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options; it is possible to override specific values for a small number of subnets.
+On the other hand, if different values are used in each subnet, it does not make sense to specify global option values; rather, only subnet-specific ones should be set.

 The following commands override the global DNS servers option for a particular subnet, setting a single DNS server with address